❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 The court said, heck no, buddy!
 You’re not getting away from your obligations under your prenup based on this little technicality.
 Notarization = valid!

 HelloPrenup can help you with the witness requirement if you’re in a state that requires witnesses.
 Wow, that’s amazing; how does HelloPrenup work, you ask?
 First, you sign up and create an account with us.
 Second, you invite your partner to join.
 Third, you both (separately) go through questionnaires that help tailor the prenup to your needs.
-Fourth, you negotiate any discrepancies in you and your partner’s questionnaire answers.
+Fourth, you negotiate any discrepancies in your questionnaire answers.
 Fifth, you download the prenup, sign it, and notarize it (with witnesses, if that’s required in your state!).
 Not to worry, HelloPrenup will help keep you up to speed on what is required in your state and if witnesses are necessary.
+Get started on your prenup today!

 You are writing your life story.
 Get on the same page with a prenup.
 For love that lasts a lifetime, preparation is key.
 Safeguard your shared tomorrows, starting today.